check24-scholarships/holiday-challenge/README.md

 Either way you have to solve part 1 of the problem (structuring the data and making it searchable).
 We do not provide you with a solution for that we only give you some requirements (see next section).
+You can freely choose your language, frameworks and infrastructure.

 ### Minimal requirements

 If you take a closer look at the SPA you can see that you need to support two types of search queries:

-1) A user wants to get a list of unique hotels that have at least one offer for a given search.
-A search consists of a list of parameters (list of start departureAirports, earliestDepartureDate, latestReturnDate, countAdults, countChildren, duration).
+1) A user wants to get a list of unique hotels that have at least one offer for a given search in order to get an overview over the cheapest hotels.
+A search consists of a list of parameters (list of `departureAirports`, `earliestDepartureDate`, `latestReturnDate`, `countAdults`, `countChildren`, `duration`).
+   For each hotel there may be several offers.
 As every hotel is only once in that result list, only the cheapest offer for every hotel should be shown here.
-2) After taking a look at the results from query 1 a user might select a single hotel.
-This second query should now return a list of available offers for that hotel only.
+2) After taking a look at the results from query 1 a user might select a single hotel in order to get an overview over all the offers for the selected hotel.
+This second query should now return a list of available offers for that one hotel only.
 Remember: in query 1 only the cheapest offer has been loaded.
    Now we want to get all the offers.

 Both of these use cases are handled by the minimal SPA (it has two different pages, one for each use case).